FedeIra/My-Profile/README.md

 8) MUG CLUB E-commerce (https://www.youtube.com/watch?v=ZcsY4dQkY8w): built with Shopify, HTML and CSS.
 I don't have a repository for this project since it was fully built with shoppify platform.

-Ypou can check out my projects in my portolfio 👜 https://portfolio-fedeira.vercel.app
+You can check out my projects in my portolfio 👜 https://portfolio-fedeira.vercel.app

 ### Contact Me
 - 📧 Email: [fedeirar@gmail.com](mailto:fedeirar@gmail.com)